streetpea/chiaki-ng/docs/setup/automation.md

         2. Get your IP address via the console widget and then close the window and return to the `konsole` session

             ![IP Address](images/GetAddress.png)

+            !!!
+Tip "Prevent IP From Changing"

+                In order to prevent your IP from changing (which would make the script stop working) if you ever disconnect your PlayStation console from your network and reconnect it (especially if other devices are added to the network in the meantime), you should go into your router settings and reserve an IP address for your PlayStation (DHCP IP reservation / "static" IP) or create a hostname for it.
+For a TP-Link, Netgear, Asus or Linskys router, follow [these instructions](https://www.coolblue.nl/en/advice/assign-fixed-ip-address-router.html){target="_blank" rel="noopener"}.
+If you have a different router, you can search (using a search engine such as DuckDuckGo or Google) for instructions for that specific router using the formula "dhcp reservation myroutername router" such as "dhcp reservation netgear router" and follow the instructions to reserve an IP for your PlayStation console so that it won't change.
+Alternatively, if your router has an option to set hostnames for your devices, you can set a hostname for your PlayStation console and use your hostname in the automation instead of a static IP address.

 3. Create script for waking PlayStation and launching Chiaki